VictorCax/habit_tracker/README.md

 <br> 2) Download an IDE of you choice (e.g. PyCharm)
 <br> 3) Install all needed modules to run the program
 <br> 4) Run the mainloop.py file
+### Access predfined habit data
+To access the predfined habit data you have to delete (if exists) the habits_database.db file and rename the predefined_data_4weeks.db file into habits_dstabase.db
+<br> Then it is possible to analyze the predfined habit data.
+Mind that if you check off any habit after the 04.
+May 2023 it will reset the habit streak because it was not checked off consecutively